gophergala2016/kjkteam/readme.md

 Imagine you have uncommited changes in your git repository and want to preview them before commiting.

-Type `differ` while inside your repo and we'll open default browser with efficient UI for previewing the diff.
+Type `differ` and get browser-based, efficient UI for previewing the changes.
 Inception shot:

 ![Differ Screenshot](differ.png)

+Use `j`/`k` for next/previous file.

 Differ is port of https://github.com/danvk/webdiff to Go.